tuchaVshortah/linux-kernel-module/Manual.md

 4. `Timing`: You could modify the module to print the message at regular intervals or to print the message at a specific time.
 This would demonstrate how kernel modules can be used to perform scheduled tasks.

 5. `Interrupt handling`: You could modify the module to handle interrupts, such as a hardware interrupt or a signal from another process.
 This would demonstrate how kernel modules can interact with hardware and other processes in the system.

+## Character devices

+In Unix-based operating systems, a character device is a type of device file that provides unbuffered access to a stream of data.
+It is a type of file that allows input/output (I/O) operations to be performed on individual characters or bytes, rather than on a block of data.
+Character devices are used to represent devices that provide or consume data character by character, such as keyboards, mice, serial ports, and audio devices.

+Character devices are identified by special file names in the file system, usually located in the /dev directory.
+When a program opens a character device file, it can read from or write to the device by reading or writing to the file.
+The operating system kernel is responsible for managing access to the device and ensuring that data is transmitted correctly between the device and the program.

+##